-As a general rule of thumb, opt for ¾ flour mix and ¼ arrowroot.
+As a general rule of thumb, opt for a three-quarters flour mix and one-quarter arrowroot.
 You can then bind this with your chosen fat and a little ice-cold water.

-For example, 1.5 cups of tiger nut powder, ½ a cup of arrowroot, half a cup of coconut oil and 2 tablespoons of ice cold water.
-Simply bring these ingredients together to form a dough, rest in the fridge for 15 minutes then use as the base for a healthy fruit pie.
+For example, 1 1/2 cups of tiger nut powder, 1/2 cup of arrowroot, 1/2 cup of coconut oil and 2 tablespoons of cold water.
+Bring these ingredients together to form a dough, rest in the refrigerator for 15 minutes, and then use as the base for a healthy fruit pie.
 Voila!
 It’s as easy as that!
 Almond meal will work just as well in this recipe.